PeakIndicators/Getting-Started-On-Azure-ML/Creating-and-Running-a-Python-Notebook.md

 4. You can start developing your code.

-### Using the compute instance option from studio
+### Option 2: Using the compute instance option from studio

 1. On the **Compute instances** tab, select your compute instance and click on Jupyter

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/jupyter3.PNG)

-2. Once you click on that option you will be redirected to JupyterLab embebed in Azure ML Studio and which is installed in your compute instance (everything is done by Azure, the user can just select the editor and start working with it).
+2. Once you click on that option you will be redirected to Jupyter embebed in Azure ML Studio and which is installed in your compute instance (everything is done by Azure, the user can just select the editor and start working with it).
 If you haven't done yet you will be prompted to add your credentials.

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/azure-login-screen.PNG)